 - Verify with your LDM Administrator that the LDM is ingesting data.
 Verify that startxcd.k is running under the user oper.
 If it is not, see Starting and Stopping McIDAS-XCD for information on starting -XCD.
 If you are filing GRIB information into a real-time MySQL/MariaDB database, verify with your MySQL/MariaDB Administrator that mysql is running.
 Contact your System Administrator to add all three of these to your machine's start-up process. - The file system may be full.
 You can use the McIDAS-XCD commands DELWXT, QRTMDG, and xcdscour to delete older text, point, grid, and grib files and to clean the real-time GRIB database.
 Do not delete any files for the current day.
-See Configuring Data Removal for information on configuring cron and the McIDAS-X Scheduler to remove McIDAS-XCD data files. - If the file system is not full, check the LDM configuration file pqact.conf to make sure it is calling ingebin.k and ingetext.k.
-If this is OK, check the LDM configuration file ldmd.conf to see that it is making the proper requests. - Check the /home/oper/xcd.log file for any useful information that may help to resolve the problem. - Check for an obstruction in the antenna and verify that all receiving hardware is working properly. - Contact your source provider to see if they are having a problem with the broadcast.
+See Configuring Data Removal for information on configuring cron and the McIDAS-X Scheduler to remove McIDAS-XCD data files. - If the file system is not full, check the LDM configuration file papet.conf to make sure it is calling ingebin.k and ingetext.k.
+If this is OK, check the LDM configuration file ldmd.conf to see that it is making the proper requests. - Check the /home/oper/xcd.log file for any useful information that may help to resolve the problem. - Check for an obstruction in the antenna and verify that all receiving hardware is working properly. - Contact your source provider to see if they are having a problem with the broadcast. - If running MySQL/MariaDB 8.0 or later, check whether the writing of binary log files associated with the database is disabled.
+As noted in the gribadmin command, we recommend disabling it because it is not useful and it fills large amounts of disk (possibly an entire file system) due to it logging millions of INSERT into file_list entries per day.